 The practical takeaway from BCG's AI Radar 2026 is not that CEOs should make all AI decisions.
 It is that CEOs need a structured framework for the decisions that only they can make — and the discipline to build the judgment required to make them well.

 Decision one: investment magnitude and horizon.
-At 1.7 percent of revenues, AI investment is a material line item.
+At roughly 1.7 percent of revenues, AI investment is a material commitment.
 The CEO must decide not just the total amount but the time horizon.
-AI capability is a multi-year build, not a quarterly experiment.
-The investment decision is a commitment to a trajectory, not a one-off allocation.
+AI capability is a multi-year build, not a quarterly experiment — and BCG's finding that 94 percent of executives will keep investing even without near-term returns only makes sense if the decision is framed as a trajectory rather than a one-off allocation.

 Decision two: augmentation versus delegation.
-The 60-versus-25-percent split on agentic AI is a proxy for a deeper strategic choice.
-Is AI going to help your people do their current jobs better, or is it going to change what your people do?
-The answer shapes every downstream decision — from workflow redesign to role definitions to performance metrics.
+The agentic allocation split is a proxy for a deeper strategic choice.
+Will AI help your people do their current jobs better, or change what your people do?
+The answer shapes every downstream decision — workflow redesign, role definitions, performance metrics, and the governance you need to run it safely.

 Decision three: build versus partner.
-Most DACH mid-market companies do not have the internal capability to design and execute an AI programme at the level BCG's Trailblazers operate.
-The CEO must decide whether to build that capability internally — which requires hiring, training, and organisational redesign — or to partner with an operating partner who provides the strategic and technical capability while the organisation builds its own.
+Few DACH mid-market companies have the internal capability to design and run an AI programme at the level BCG's Trailblazers operate.
+The CEO must decide whether to build that capability in-house — hiring, training, organisational redesign — or to bring in an operating partner who supplies strategic and technical capability while the organisation builds its own.

 Decision four: governance scope.
-AI governance in most organisations stops at regulatory compliance.
-The CEO who owns AI outcomes needs operational governance — structures that answer questions about workflow approval, performance measurement, exception handling, and continuous improvement.
-This governance cannot be designed by the compliance team alone.
-It requires cross-functional input and CEO-level authority to implement.
+Governance in most organisations stops at regulatory compliance.
+The CEO who owns AI outcomes needs operational governance too — workflow approval, performance measurement, exception handling, continuous improvement — and that cannot be designed by the compliance team alone.
+It requires cross-functional input and CEO-level authority to implement, and it grows more urgent as the EU AI Act's high-risk obligations land in August 2026.

-No CTO, CDO, or external consultant can make these decisions for the CEO.
-They require the strategic authority, cross-functional visibility, and personal accountability that BCG's data says 72 percent of CEOs are now claiming.
-The question is not whether to claim that authority.
-It is whether to exercise it with the judgment and support structure it requires.
+These four decisions interlock: magnitude determines what is possible, the augmentation-versus-delegation choice determines what is built, build-versus-partner determines how fast capability is constructed, and governance scope determines whether the programme runs reliably once live.
+None of them can be made for the CEO by a CTO, a CDO, or an external consultant — they require the strategic authority and personal accountability that 72 percent of CEOs are now claiming.
+The question is not whether to claim that authority, but whether to exercise it with the judgment and support structure it requires.

 Book a Fit Call →